-- M6.1 Employees may be granted minimum long service leave periods of one day, which may or may not be taken consecutively, if requested.
+- M6.1 Dispite subclauses E25.28-E25.29, employees may be granted long service leave for a minimum period of one day, which may or may not be taken consecutively, if requested.
 Each day taken will be deducted at a rate of 1:1 and this can be taken on double, full or half pay with credits to be deducted on the same basis. - M6.2 For absences on long service leave of less than 5 consecutive working days, any public holiday, Saturday and Sunday immediately preceding, immediately following and/or during this long service leave will not be debited from the long service leave credit.

-M7 - Conversion of Part-Time Long Service Leave Credits
+M7 - Conversion of Part Time Long Service Leave Credits